Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Probabilistic Safe Online Learning and Recursive Feasibility

-\begin{remark} Using Algorithm \ref{algo:safelearning}, the number of data points $N$ grows with time.
+\begin{remark} (Computational complexity) Using Algorithm \ref{algo:safelearning}, the number of data points $N$ grows with time.
 Since each data point is added individually, rank-one updates to the kernel matrix inverse can be computed in $O(N^2)$.
-However, if $N$ becomes large-enough to compromise real-time computation, a smart-forgetting strategy such as the one of \cite{umlauft2020smart} could be applied.
-Note that there exist a wide variety of methods in the Sparse GP literature whose objective is to speed up the vanilla GP inference \cite{liu2020gaussian}.
+However, if $N$ becomes large enough to compromise real-time computation, a smart-forgetting strategy such as the one of \cite{umlauft2020smart} could be applied.
+Note that there exists a wide variety of methods in the Sparse GP literature whose objective is to speed up the vanilla GP inference \cite{liu2020gaussian}.
 These methods can be considered complementary to our approach. \end{remark}